-1) Payments or the value of services provided to San Diego County, local jurisdictions, school districts, charter schools, and nonprofit and civic organizations operating facilities or providing services within the County for fire, law enforcement, emergency medical services, public transit, education, tourism, recreation, youth athletics and other services and infrastructure improvements intended to serve off-reservation needs of County residents - such payments shall be subject to approval by the State or Designated State Agency and at least twenty percent (20%) of the annual credits must be utilized for the above stated purposes;
+- 1) Cost of services provided by the Tribe or payments by the Tribe to the County, the City, state agency, local jurisdictions and non-profit and civic organizations operating facilities or providing services within the County for fire, emergency medical services, law enforcement, public transit, road improvements, education, tourism, and other services and infrastructure improvements intended to serve off-reservation needs of local residents or the environment.
+Such payments shall be subject to approval by the State and at least 20% of the annual credits must be utilized for the above stated purposes; - 2) Payments by the Tribe to reimburse the City of Elk Grove or the County of Sacramento for any loss of property tax revenues, sales tax revenues to the City that would otherwise be due for retail sales at the Tribe's Gaming Facility or transient occupancy tax at the Tribe's hotel if it were not located on Indian lands.
+Such reimbursement shall be subject to approval by the City and County; - 3) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands that provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund;

-- 2) Non-gaming related capital investments and economic development projects by the Tribe that provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund; - 3) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within the County of San Diego; - 4) Investments in, and any funds paid to the State in connection with, renewable energy projects that, in part, serve the gaming facility, to include projects that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the gaming facility and the tribe, its members and lineal descendants; - 5) Payments to support capital improvements and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians; - 6) Investments by the Tribe for water treatment or conservation projects and recycling projects; - 7) Payments for providing general welfare benefits for, among other things, educational, healthcare, burial assistance, cultural or vocational purposes, to non-tribal members; and, - 8) Payments by the Tribe to reimburse the County for any loss of sales tax revenue that would otherwise be due for retail sales at the Tribe's gaming facility or transient occupancy tax at the tribe's hotel if it was not located on Indian lands.
+- 4) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within the County of Sacramento; - 5) Investments by the Tribe and any funds paid to the State in renewable energy projects that, in part, serve the gaming facility or any improvements incorporating renewable energy technology on real property owned by the tribe, or its members, and lineal descendants, and projects that incorporate charging stations for electric or other zero emission vehicles that are available to patrons and employees of the gaming facility, and the Tribe, its members and lineal descendants: - 6) Cost and payments to support capital improvements, the purchase of property, and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians; - 7) Cost and payments to support capital improvements, the purchase of property, and operating expenses for facilities located within California that provide educational services to tribal members, Indians, and non-Indians; - 8) Investments by the Tribe and any funds paid to the State for water treatment or conservation projects; - 9) Costs and payments made to support the preservation of historical buildings, landmarks or objects within California that have cultural significance to the Tribe and for providing general welfare benefits for, among other things, educational, healthcare, cultural or vocational purposes, to other Native Americans in the community; - 10) Costs associated with improving the protection of wildlife and habitat, increasing tourism, establishing or improving highways, roadways, hiking trails, walkways and bike lanes, and other beautification efforts in the community. - 11) Payment of \$2,000,000 to the City of Elk Grove for the purpose of improvement or construction of City community facilities as provided in the Elk Grove MOU. - 12) Annual payments of \$400,000 to reimburse the Elk Grove Unified School District for the loss of tax revenue as provided in the Elk Grove MOU.

+13) Annual payments of \$100,000 to charitable organizations or other organizations, which enhance the City of Elk Grove and the City residents' quality of life as provided in the Elk Grove MOU

-All excess authorized credits that cannot be applied in any one year because they would exceed the sixty percent (60%) may be applied as an annual credit in all following years that this Compact is in effect, in the same percentages, until completely exhausted.
+All excess authorized credits that cannot be applied in any one year because they would exceed the 60% shall carry forward to all following years until completely exhausted.